streamwall/streamwall/README.md

 ![Screenshot of Streamwall displaying a grid of streams](screenshot.png)

 ## How it works

+// Early TODO create APIs for receiving/creating streams with this + PeerTube APIs from whatco-de git wiki

 Under the hood, think of Streamwall as a specialized web browser for mosaicing video streams.
 It uses [Electron](https://www.electronjs.org) to create a grid of web browser views, loading the specified webpages into them.
 Once the page loads, Streamwall finds the `<video>` tag and reformats the page so that the video fills the space.
 This works for a wide variety of web pages without specialized scrapers.